akeed669/cricketScorePredictor/frontEnd/README.md

 # Vidly-React

-Front end for the vidly-api-node project build using react.
+Front end for the cricket score predictor using React.

 ## Acknowledgments